promplate/hmr/examples/fastapi/README.md

 uvicorn-hmr main:app
 ```

-This will start a FastAPI development server with HOT-reloading enabled.
+This will start a FastAPI development server with hot-reloading enabled.

 ## What to Observe